fazo96/LC2.js/README.md

 - __User Interfaces__
     - Command Line Interface available as the `lc2` command
         - can be used to assemble programs and run binaries
-        - not yet compatible with other emulators
+        - fully compatible with the reference emulator and assembler
     - No graphical user interface or IDE yet

 ### How to use it